 Education savings accounts do not need to be used at a brick-and-mortar private school.
 Families can take their children’s taxpayer-funded education dollars to the education providers of their choosing (private school, micro school, tutoring, online learning, instructional materials, home-based education curriculum, etc.).

-·Those making this argument are missing the forest for the trees.
+Those making this argument are missing the forest for the trees.
 We shouldn’t make perfect the enemy of the good.
-We should take the incremental wins even if they don’t automatically give us utopia.
+We should take incremental wins even if they don’t automatically change the education status quo.
 Opposing giving families a choice to accept the funding or not only cements the government school monopoly.
-That’s why we’ve seen teachers union boss Randi Weingarten repeat this same fearmongering argument – she wants to protect her empire at the expense of children and their families.
+That’s why we’ve seen teachers union boss Randi Weingarten repeat this same fear-mongering argument — she wants to protect her interests at the expense of children and their families.

-·The government can already regulate private and home education without school choice.
-It’s more likely that this will happen in the future if millions of kids who are stuck in socialist indoctrination centers without exit options today turn out to vote to regulate private education in the future.
-We might as well give families a choice to accept the funding or not, which will help us defend against future calls for regulation by building a bigger coalition and would make those future calls for regulation less likely by making private education more mainstream.
+The government can already regulate private and home education without school choice.
+It’s more likely that this will happen in the future if millions of kids are stuck without exit options today, the status quo is further entrenched, and future generations continue to support more government involvement going forward.
+We might as well give families a choice to accept the funding or not, which will build a bigger coalition for individualized education.

-·We should all be vigilant in watching out for regulations, and fight against them together as any possible regulations are introduced.
+We should all be vigilant in watching out for interference in individualized education, and fight against it together.
 We should be sure to read the bills and call for amendments if onerous regulations are included.
-If the government tried to regulate private education today, without school choice, we would band together to prevent that from happening.
-If the government tried to regulate private education in the future, with school choice, we should do the same thing and fight back, together.
+If the government tried to interfere with individualized education today, without school choice, school choice advocates would oppose it.
+If the government tried to do so in the future, with school choice, we should do the same thing and fight back, together.

-·“ESA students” can be defined separately from “homeschool” students in the law (as was done in Arizona).
-If you accept the funding, your child is an “ESA student” even if what you’re doing looks a lot like homeschooling.
-This is to protect pure homeschoolers from future regulations.
+“ESA students” can be defined separately from “homeschool” students in the law (as in Arizona).
+If parents accept the funding, their child is an “ESA student,” which is considered separately in the law.

-·As the great Thomas Sowell once said, “there are no solutions.
+As Thomas Sowell once said, “there are no solutions.
 There are only tradeoffs.”
 There are potential costs and benefits of every policy change.
-Those fearmongering are focusing on one possible cost of giving families a choice without realizing that there are large guaranteed costs of opposing that choice and cementing the status quo.
-The real costs of cementing the government school monopoly outweigh the possible future costs of giving families a choice.
+Those fear-mongering are focusing on one possible cost of giving families a choice without realizing that there are large guaranteed costs of opposing that choice and cementing the status quo.
+The real costs of cementing the education monopoly outweigh the possible future costs of giving families a choice.

 Are Pell Grants unconstitutional because taxpayer dollars can be used at religious private universities?